whodevil/offthecob/ui/content/posts/20221214120827-git_commit_signing.md

 repository and all of it's history.
 When pushing a branch, the developer is telling the origin repository about a branch they've made changes to, and pull requests exist for merging that new code into the main branch on origin.
 While it is possible to protect the trunk e.g. "main" from having history rewritten, there is nothing stopping a malicious insider from writing commits as a different user.
-PGP signing of commits is a mechanism to prove the git log is not lying about who the author is.
+GPG signing of commits is a mechanism to prove the git log is not lying about who the author is.
 After generating a signing key, the user uploads their public key to GitHub, so that the system can verify the signature.
 While some would argue the threat might be minimal, the mantra in the security space is "defense in depth."
 This article plans to illustrate that implementing